apokalipto/devise_saml_authenticatable/README.md

 Logout requests from the IDP are supported by the `idp_sign_out` end point.
 Directing logout requests to `users/saml/idp_sign_out` will logout the respective user by invalidating their current sessions.
 `saml_session_index_key` must be configured to support this feature.

-## Limitations
+## Signing and Encrypting Authentication Requests

-1. The Authentication Requests (from your app to the IdP) are not signed and encrypted
+ruby-saml 1.0.0 supports signature and decrypt.
+Teh only requirement is to place the public certificate and the private key.
+Please reffer to these features in the ruby-saml documentation [here](https://github.com/onelogin/ruby-saml#signing)

 ## Thanks